CS 70

 Yes, that's basically what I saw.
 After a bit of muddle at the beginning, the orange steps were always followed by the same number of green steps and then the same number of blue steps.

-Another way to look at it is to use money as a proxy for time and imagine that each step (regardless of color) costs $1, and we need to collect enough money at each push_back() to pay for all the work.
+Another way to look at things is to use money as a proxy for time and imagine that each step (regardless of color) costs $1, and we need to collect enough money at each push_back() to pay for all the work.
 A constant fee of $3 per push_back() has us covered: $1 for the orange step that's guaranteed to happen this time, and $2 to cover both a blue and green step that can happen later on.

 Either of these arguments is sufficient to show that push_back is a constant–amortized-time operation.